 However, the competition is fierce.
 Certain keywords cost a lot of money, and the highest bidder always wins.
-This makes AdWords expensive for smaller companies, which is why perfecting the ever-changing art of organic SEO is necessary.
+This makes Google Ads expensive for smaller companies, which is why perfecting the ever-changing art of organic SEO is necessary.

 - Being the top organic result is the goal.
 This depends on hundreds of features that change with Google’s algorithm updates, but the main SEO factors remain user experience and relevance to a search query.

-- SERP features are newer additions to Google, and it’s controversial if they’re the spot to aim for.
+- It’s controversial if SERP features are the spot to aim for.
 The upside is the prominent feature on the first page.
 The downside is they usually directly answer the query without the need to visit a link, so click rates suffer.